Revamping the Dashboard

 Example task: opening physical parking gate

-Actions: Navigating to 1-5 dedicated secondary menus and tasks; complex wizard forms.
+Actions: Navigating to 1–5 dedicated secondary menus; complex wizard forms.

 Example task: adding promotional parking rate